Justin Jefferson

-Justin Joshua Jefferson (born June 16, 1999) is an American football wide receiver for the Minnesota Vikings of the National Football League (NFL).
-He played college football at LSU and was drafted by the Vikings in the first round of the 2020 NFL Draft.
+Justin Jamal Jefferson (born June 16, 1999) is an American professional football wide receiver for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the LSU Tigers, where he won the 2020 College Football Playoff National Championship as a junior before being drafted by the Vikings in the first round of the 2020 NFL draft.

-Jefferson immediately made an impact upon entering the league, setting a rookie record for receiving yards with 1,400 (a record that was broken a year later by his former LSU teammate Ja'Marr Chase) and being named a Pro Bowler and an All-Pro in each of his first three seasons.
-In 2022, Jefferson became the youngest player to lead the league in receptions (128), and receiving yards (1,809) at 23 years old, winning the Offensive Player of the Year Award and amassing the most receiving yards through a player's first three seasons.
+Jefferson has been named to the Pro Bowl and the All-Pro team in four of his first five seasons and has amassed the most receiving yards through a player's first five seasons in NFL history.
+In 2022, at 23 years old, he became the youngest player to lead the league in receptions (128) and receiving yards (1,809), earning Offensive Player of the Year honors.

-Early years
+Early life

-Jefferson attended Destrehan High School in Destrehan, Louisiana.
+Justin Jamal Jefferson was born on June 16, 1999, to John and Elaine Jefferson.
+He attended Destrehan High School in Destrehan, Louisiana.
 A low three-star prospect, ranked by 247Sports as the nation's 308th best wide receiver coming out of high school, he committed to Louisiana State University (LSU) to play college football.